xmarduel/pycut/README.md

 BUGS:
 - and all the rest!

-IMPROVMENTS OVER JSCUT
+MAIN IMPROVMENTS OVER JSCUT
 - tabs "on the fly" (no need to define them in the svg file)
-- flip X/Y in GCode (good for my machine -the 1419-)
+- flip X/Y in GCode (good for my machine -the so-called 1419-)
-- Zero reference on lower left corner of the material/part

 TODO:
 - capability to read text without converting them first to paths